bencawkwell/dockerfile-dwarffortress/README.md

 Remember to make the directory readable and ensure it has plenty of disk space, since there is a known issue in Dwarf Fortress that it will pretend to save successfully even if it has not.

 It is also possible to use Data Volume Containers, see the docker website for more details: http://docs.docker.io/en/latest/use/working_with_volumes/#creating-and-mounting-a-data-volume-container

+### Auto backup of Saved Games ###

+Since you can only have one saved version of a fortress, and I sometimes make silly mistakes that I do not notice until several days later, I got into the habit of making backups of the data/save directory on a regular basis.
+To automate this I have found a script by Nevik Rehnel which monitors a directory and on each change automatically makes a commit of it.
+Using git you can then recover older saves from before you accidentally left a hole into you forts defenses which you only notice after an entire hoard of goblins discover it.

+If you want to make use of this feature then simply initiate a git repository in the folder you are storing saves.
+For example assuming you are using /tmp/save on your host:

+    cd /tmp/save
+    git init

+When the docker container is started it will check if the save directory has the hidden .git directory, and if it does it will start up gitwatch utility to monitor it.
+Note that I have set the waiting period to 1 minute before gitwatch will commit the changes.
+This is to give Dwarf Fortress ample time to finish the save before the save gets committed.

+### Other options ###

 To see all the options available, get help